-Pursuant to rule 5160-2-07.13 of the Administrative Code, the department or a medical review entity under contract to the department may make determinations regarding utilization review in accordance with the standards set forth in rules 5160-1-01, 5160-2-02, 5160-2-07.13, 5160-2-21, 5160-2-40, and 5160-2-65 of the Administrative Code.
+Pursuant to rule 5160-2-13 of the Administrative Code, the department or a medical review entity under contract with the department may make determinations regarding utilization review.
 These determinations are subject to the reconsideration process described in rule 5160-70-02 of the Administrative Code as follows:

-(1) A written request for a reconsideration must be submitted to the department or the medical review entity, whichever made the initial determination as indicated by the denial letter, within sixty calendar days of the date of the determination.
-The department or the medical review entity shall have thirty business days from receipt of the request for reconsideration to issue a final and binding decision accepting, modifying, or rejecting its previous determination.
+(1) A written request for a reconsideration should be submitted to the department or the medical review entity, whichever made the initial determination as indicated by the denial letter, within sixty calendar days of the date of the determination.
+The department or the medical review entity has thirty business days from receipt of the request for reconsideration to issue a final and binding decision accepting, modifying, or rejecting its previous determination.
 The request for reconsideration must include: